golingon/lingon/docs/comparison.md

 ## CloudFormation

-It is cloud specific and not portable.
+[CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html) is cloud specific and not portable.
 It is not a general purpose programming language.

 ## Kpt

-It requires a kubernetes cluster.
+[Kpt](https://github.com/GoogleContainerTools/kpt) requires a kubernetes cluster.
 The installation instructions alone have many of steps, and it is not clear why something is required and what is optional.

 The support for Go is great, and it comes with a lot of built-in functions.